traefik-proxy-boilerplate

 kubectl apply -f kubernetes/traefik/

-Now lets create a sample kubernetes deployment and create a ingress route for it
+Now let’s create a sample kubernetes deployment and create an ingress route for it:

 kubectl apply -f kubernetes/web-deployment/